MCP HubMCP Hub

 MCP Ecosystem Components

-The MCP ecosystem consists of three main components:
+The MCP ecosystem includes three main components:

 MCP Server Components